dahhou-ilyas/chat-App/README.md

 Realtime chat app with websockets using Node.js, Express and Socket.io with Vanilla JS on the frontend with a custom UI

+## Features

+- Real-time messaging
+- Multiple users can join a chat room
+- Displays the list of active users in the chat room

 ## Usage
 ```
 npm install